Cross-validation on Extreme Regions: Extreme values, extreme risk and cross-validation: framework

 \end{lemma}

-\begin{myproof} See Appendix~\ref{"proof-train-test-cond"} \end{myproof} \begin{remark} The condition that $K$ divides $n$ is required for the $K$-fold \CV only, in order to ensure that $card(V_j)=n_{V}$ for all $j$.
+\begin{remark} The condition that $K$ divides $n$ is required for the $K$-fold \CV only, to ensure that $card(V_j)=n_{V}$ for all $j$.
 However straightforward extensions of our results can be obtained in the case where $K$ does not divide $n$ at the price of some notational complexity. \end{remark}

 We now introduce two assumptions relative to the function class $\mathcal G$ and the cost function $c$.
 They shall be useful to control the fluctuation of the underlying empirical process.
 First we require the following standard complexity restriction on the family of functions $(x,y) \mapsto c(g(x), y)$ when $g$ lies in $ \mathcal G$.
+We refer to \cite{Vapnik1998} for standard definitions of Vapnik-Chervonenkis (VC) dimensions and classes, and standard concepts of statistical learning.